blaenk/site/input/posts/custom-xkb-options-with-gnome.markdown

 };
 ```

-Now an option has to be created for this symbol file and then listed in the system-wide options list for the rule set you're using, in my case evdev, at `/usr/share/X11/xkb/rules/evdev`{.path}.
+Now an option has to be created for this symbol file and then listed in the system-wide options list for the rule set you're using, in my case evdev, at <span class="path">/usr/share/X11/xkb/rules/evdev</span>.
 Here, `volume_keys` corresponds to the filename of the symbol file, and `bottom_right` is the name I gave the group:

 ```
 volume_keys:bottom_right = +volume_keys(bottom_right)
 ```

-Now the option can be referenced system-wide, so it can be entered into the the Gnome XKB options dconf key at `/org/gnome/desktop/input-sources/xkb-options`{.path}.
+Now the option can be referenced system-wide, so it can be entered into the the Gnome XKB options dconf key at <span class="path">/org/gnome/desktop/input-sources/xkb-options</span>.
 Put it inside the list as `'volume_keys:bottom_right'`, for example mine is set to:

 ```
 ['volume_keys:bottom_right', 'compose:ralt']